gedonizr6/noop/README.md

     - often they supports laughter with vibrations like they "rolling on the floor" laughing
   - Often they caughts real mistakes suggest you impression of their  superiority, but occasionally their laughs seems totally absurds
   - When you leran something new and correct yourself
-  - sometimes using direct insults with innapropriate languagev
+  - sometimes using direct insults with innapropriate language
+  - sometimes after some of your thoughts. especially when i undoubted about it
 - active hidding of real goals
   - regular changes of tactics with seemingly contradictory goals
 - concealing interrogation(hypnosis?)